-Based in New York, Dominican-American artist Firelei Baez makes vivid paintings, large-scale sculptures, installations, collages, and drawings, to create replicas of architectural ruins and opulent interiors.
+Based in New York, Dominican-American Firelei Baez is an artist whose work deals with images of migration and identity.
+Baez makes large-scale sculptures, installations, collages, drawings, and vivid paintings – rendered in acrylics and gouache – to create replicas of architectural ruins and opulent interiors.
+Her works coalesce to form narratives around ancestry and cultural identity.
 Visual references from history, folklore, myth, and history are reconfigured in her works to show how the past and its cultural memory shape the people of a particular region.

 Born in the Dominican Republic to a Dominican mother and to a father of Haitian descent, she grew up on the border between Hispaniola’s Dominican Republic and Haiti.
 The history of tension between these two small countries comes from their ethnic differences.
 When she was ten years old, her family moved to Miami.
 She received her B.F.A. from Cooper Union’s School of Art and an M.F.A. from Hunter College.
 She also studied at The Skowhegan School of Painting and Sculpture.